madmonkey71/TripleT-Flight-Firmware/README.md

 Data is logged to the SD card in CSV format with the following information:
 - Timestamp
+- Flight State (as an integer corresponding to the FlightState enum)
 - GPS information (fix type, satellites, position, altitude, speed)
 - Barometric data (pressure, temperature)
 - Accelerometer readings (X, Y, Z in g)